 There are 98,000 Hong Kongers that call California home, which make up 51% of all Hong Kong immigrants within the U.S. There are 1,000 students from Hong Kong studying in California universities each year.
 In 2017, 62,000 Hong Kongers traveled to California as a tourist destination, which accounted for 42% of all Hong Kong tourists to the U.S. Per capita, Hong Kong is the largest importer of California goods.
 Hong Kong is the third largest importer of U.S. wine exports internationally and the largest Asian importer of wine.
 (LAEDC and HKTDC)

-In 2020, total FDI stock in the US from Hong Kong totaled $18.3 billion.
-Hong Kong FDI in the US supported 37,900 jobs and invested $632 million in research and development and another $921 million in expanding US exports.
+In 2021, total FDI stock in the US from Hong Kong totaled $16.6 billion, while U.S. FDI into Hong Kong totaled $86.6 billion.
+In 2019, Hong Kong FDI in the US supported 37,900 jobs and invested $632 million in research and development and another $921 million in expanding US exports.
 The top industry sectors for Hong Kong FDI in the US were: industrial equipment, software and IT services, food and beverages, business services, consumer products, and transportation.
 Select USA

-In California, the twenty-fourth largest source of FDI through foreign-owned enterprises (FOEs) is Hong Kong.
-In 2020, Hong Kong FOEs in California provided 4,579 jobs through 143 firms amounting to $574 million in wages.
-The top jobs by sector are: information, manufacturing, wholesale trade, leisure/hospitality, and financial activities (World Trade Center Los Angeles FDI Report, June 2021).
+In California, the twenty-second largest source of FDI through foreign-owned enterprises (FOEs) is Hong Kong.
+In 2021, Hong Kong FOEs in California provided 4,974 jobs through 212 firms amounting to $590 million in wages.
+The top jobs by sector are: wholesale trade, leisure/hospitality, manufacturing, retail trade and information (World Trade Center Los Angeles FDI Report).

 AP Interview: US Firms in Hong Kong Face Risks, Says AmCham